 Intentionally damaging these places elicits more severe punishment from the court.
 Punishments outlined in the Arizona Revised Statutes, Section 13-1604, include:

 Other serious offenses in Arizona include reckless burning, arson, and arson of an occupied structure.
 Each of these crimes results in misdemeanors or felonies for the participants.
 Each of these crimes can seem victimless without the proper knowledge concerning the corresponding legal procedures and potential punishments.

 Many individuals receive criminal damage charges without knowing they were doing anything wrong.
 This situation leaves individuals confused about how to move forward.

 The best solution for dealing with charges of criminal damage is for individuals to hire an experienced lawyer to navigate the legal process and make sure they explore each available option fully to minimize punishments and reduce charges.
 In the case of arson (especially arson of an occupied structure) it is imperative that you seek the counsel of an attorney right away.

-Attorney Scott Stewart at the Law Offices of Scott David Stewart is one of the most talented criminal defense lawyers in Arizona.
+Attorney Scott Stewart at the Stewart Law Group is one of the most talented criminal defense lawyers in Arizona.
 Gaining the support of his expertise will create the best possible outcome for any lawsuits involving accusations of criminal damage.